grezniczek/emm_tools/tests/EMDToolsManualTest.md

 1. As a super user, go to the test project's _External Modules_ page and verify the following:
    - Next to the _Enable a module_ button there is an additional button labeled _Control Center > Module Manager_.
    - The _Reveal in Control Center_ link is shown for each currently endabled module (there should at least be the _External Module Management Tools_).
-   - The _Query in MySQL Simple Admin_ link is shown for each currently endabled module.
-This is only shown if the _MySQL Simple Admin_ external module is enabled on the system.
+   - The _Query in Database Query Tool_ link is shown for each currently enabled module.
 1. Click the _Control Center > Module Manager_ button and verify the following:
    - The link took you to the _External Modules - Module Manager_ page.
    - Above the _Modules Currently Available on this System_ list there is a button labeled _Return to project X_ (where X is the project id of the test project).